Brain Science

 The question was, “Do you feel you have more memory problems than most?”
 They were asked the same question two years later and then again every four years until 18 years had elapsed.

-70% More Likely To Receive A Diagnosis of Memory Loss
+70% More Likely to Receive A Diagnosis of Memory Loss

 The results were that after 18 years, the 89 women who answered “yes” at the beginning of the study were 70% more likely to be diagnosed with thinking and memory problems than those who answered “no.”

-Just over half (53%) of those with subjective memory complaints went on to be diagnosed with mild cognitive impairment (MCI) or dementia 18 years later compared to 38% who reported no memory complaints at the start of the study.
+Just over half (53%) of those with subjective memory complaints went on to be diagnosed with mild cognitive impairment (MCI) or dementia 18 years later, compared to 38% who reported no memory complaints at the start of the study.

 Women who answered “yes” to the question ten years before the end of the study were 90% more likely to be diagnosed with MCI or dementia.
-This more that trebled, growing to three times as many when the question was asked just four years before the end of the study.
+This more than trebled, growing to three times as many when the question was asked just four years before the end of the study.

 “A Possible Early Warning Sign”